Resources Specific to Programs Set within Religious Communities

 How can I/my staff recognize the signs and symptoms of trauma in the client we work with?

-- Religion, Spirituality, And Trauma is a resource from the National Association of State Mental Health Program Directors.
-Their guide Engaging Women in Trauma-Informed Peer Support: A Guidebook has a chapter focused on spirituality and trauma.
+- The National Association of State Mental Health Program Directors has a guide Engaging Women in Trauma-Informed Peer Support: A Guidebook has a chapter focused on spirituality and trauma.

 - Dr. Thema Bryant-Davis from Pepperdine University developed a training entitled, Spirituality, Religion, and Child Trauma Recovery.
 This resource provides an overview of spirituality and trauma-informed care and specifically with child abuse.